 Through this Small Grants Scheme, Tanyptera Trust is supporting the compilation of data-rich information about aquatic and terrestrial invertebrates, their distribution and conservation status as well as the development of individual identification skills and voluntary recording groups and activities.

 For 2018, the scheme has a total grant fund of £6,000 available.
-Individuals, groups or not-for-profit organisations can bid for a maximum of up to £750 per application.
+Individuals, groups or not-for-profit organisations can bid for a maximum of up to £750 per application to be reimbursed following project completion.
 For proposals to be considered, they must meet the criteria listed under grant types and take place in Cheshire, Lancashire, Merseyside and Greater Manchester within vice counties VC 58, 59 or 60.
 Grants are not provided for activities that have already taken place.

 In the first instance applications will be considered to ensure that they meet the criteria outlined.
 Additional proof of eligibility and experience may be sought prior to final consideration.
 A final decision on applications will be made by the Tanyptera Project Steering Group and all applicants will be notified on the outcome of an application with three weeks of submission.
 Unsuccessful applications may be resubmitted the following year.